-We have audited compliance The Wellspring Alliance for Families, Inc. compliance with the types of compliance requirements described in the U. S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement that could have a direct and material effect on each of Wellspring Alliance for Families, Inc.'s major federal programs for the year ended December 31, 2010.
+We have audited The Wellspring Alliance for Families, Inc. compliance with the types of compliance requirements described in the U. S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement that could have a direct and material effect on each of Wellspring Alliance for Families, Inc's major federal programs for the year ended December 31, 2011.
 The Wellspring Alliance for Families, Inc.'s major federal programs are identified in the Summary of Auditor's Results section of the accompanying Schedule of Findings and Questioned Costs.
-Compliance with the requirements of laws, regulations, contracts and grants applicable to each of its major federal programs is the responsibility of The Wellspring Alliance for Families, Inc.'s management.
-Our responsibility is to express an opinion on The Wellspring Alliance for Families, Inc.'s compliance based on our audit.
+Compliance with the requirements of laws, regulations, contracts and grants applicable to each of its major federal programs is the responsibility of The Wellspring Alliance for Families, Inc.'s compliance based on our audit.

 We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
 Those standards and OMB Circular A-133 require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a major federal program occurred.
-An audit includes examining, on a test basis, evidence about The Wellspring Alliance for Families, Inc.'s compliance with those requirements and performing such other procedures as we consider necessary in the circumstances.
+An audit includes examining, on a test basis, evidence about The Wellspring Alliance for Families, Inc.'s compliances.
 We believe that our audit provides a reasonable basis for our opinion.
-Our audit does not provide a legal determination in The Wellspring Alliance for Families, Inc.'s compliance with those requirements.
+Our audit does not provide a legal determination in The Wellspring Alliance for Families, Inc.'s compliance set that we believe that our audit provides a reasonable basis for our opinion.

-In our opinion, The Wellspring Alliance for Families, Inc. complied, in all material respects, with the requirements referred to above that are applicable to each of its major federal programs for the year ended December 31, 2010.
+In our opinion, The Wellspring Alliance for Families, Inc. complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended December 31, 2011.